alpa-projects/alpa/osdi22_artifact/deepspeed/setup.md

 ## Notes

+### DeepSpeed prints inconsistent TFlops
+DeepSpeed's logger calculates the TFlops incorrectly.
+Please ignore the values it reported and observe the final value reported by Alpa benchmarking code.

+### Zero-1, Zero-2, and Zero-3?
-DeepSpeed MoE does not support ZeRO-3.
-It can support ZeRO-2 and ZeRO-1.
-We have tested both ZeRO-1 and ZeRO-2, while the latter demonstrates better performance.
-Hence, in this artifact evaluation, we use ZeRO-2 by default.
+DeepSpeed MoE is not compatible with ZeRO-3.
+It, however, can support ZeRO-2 and ZeRO-1.
+We have tested both ZeRO-1 and ZeRO-2; it turns out that ZeRO-2 demonstrates much better performance.
+Hence, in our artifact evaluation and the paper, we report the ZeRO-2 performance by default.